-A second option would be to reproduce only the tension flange of the girder and the stiffener weldement.
+A second option would be to reproduce only the tension flange of the girder and the stiffener weldment.
 This assembly could then be tested under cyclic axial loading.
-The latter method was selected based on the availability of a uniaxial test frame located at the Ferguson Structural Engineering Laboratory.
+The latter method was selected due to its simplicity and the availability of a uniaxial test frame.
 In addition, fabrication of smaller specimens is quicker and more economical in comparison to full-scale specimens.